 Self-promotion and sponsorship

-Many of the women we talked to said that (other) women may lack confidence in their abilities and that they need to be encouraged to apply for progression at all levels.
+Some women discussed how they were encouraged to apply for promotion and some thought that women could lack confidence in their abilities.
 Katja said that people may have to ask to be re-graded.
-Several referred to the well-known view that men will apply for jobs if they fulfil 25% of the essential criteria while women won’t apply unless they fulfil 125%.
+Several referred to a view that men will apply for jobs if they fulfil 25% of the essential criteria while women won’t apply unless they fulfil 125%.
 However, this is a stereotype and, as Marella pointed out, not all men are ‘alpha types’ and probably suffer from the same self-doubts as women.
 We also talked to women who described themselves as ambitious, competitive and were well aware of the need to demonstrate an interest in progression and opportunities early in their career.

 Lucy thought that women should be more pro-active and approach relevant people when they know that a job is coming up for which they are qualified.
-Kay pointed out that any time a job comes up the senior men have a number of protégés that they put forward for every single job.
-Kay says that women don’t do that and so she thinks women need more sponsorship.
-She tries to collect names so any time anybody asks her about a job she has got a woman’s name to put forward.
+Kay pointed out that any time a job comes up the senior men have a number of protégés that they put forward for each job.
+Kay thinks women need more sponsorship; she tries to collect names so any time anybody asks her about a job she has got a woman’s name to put forward.
 Fran said that we can’t encourage junior women to take up this career ‘unless we can guarantee parity and fairness.’
 She said that there should be transparency about how promotion committees make decisions, and more transparency about pay.
 Others also said that they didn’t know if men and women in their field were paid equally, and that there should be more transparency on the subject of pay within the university.